HubSpot, Inc. research snapshot

 Fundamental monitor

-Track revenue growth, constant-currency growth, customers, average subscription revenue per customer, multi-hub attach, non-GAAP operating margin, free cash flow, cash and investments, share count after the buyback, and competitive displacement signals versus Salesforce and Microsoft.
+Track revenue growth, constant-currency growth, customers, average subscription revenue per customer, multi-hub attach, non-GAAP operating margin, free cash flow, cash and investments, share count after the buyback, the August 5, 2026 Q2 report, and the Analyst Day planned at UNBOUND in September 2026.

-Position sizing should reflect that HUBS is a quality software franchise still exposed to SaaS multiple swings and mid-market budget cycles, not a low-volatility cash compounder.
+Position sizing should reflect that HUBS is a quality software franchise still exposed to SaaS multiple swings, mid-market budget cycles, AI product uncertainty, and upcoming earnings event risk.

 Investment research summary